Healthy forests = clean water

 Supporting Landowners in Reducing Wildfire Risk - Meet AFF's California Conservation Manager

 Spring has arrived and with it the anticipation of another wildfire season.
 Now, more than ever, there is a need to reduce the risk of wildfire.
-The American Forest Foundation (AFF) is focusing on just that – expanding its capacity to help private forest owners in California overcome barriers and do their part to protect their forests and the benefits – in particular, the clean water – they provide.
+AFF is focusing on just that – expanding its capacity to help private forest owners in California overcome barriers and do their part to protect their forests and the benefits – in particular, the clean water – they provide.
 To lead this project, AFF recently hired a seasoned forester and expert in landscape scale restoration, Chantz Joyce

 May 7, 2018